• Home

 You can grow just about any vegetable or herb in a container garden with the exception of heavy/bulky ones like corn, giant squash, or pumpkins.
 The key is having a large enough container (with enough soil) to accommodate the full-grown plant.
 This is especially true for root vegetables like potatoes.

-Tomatoes, peas, and salad greens are particularly good vegetables to grow in a container garden.
+Some varieties of tomatoes, peas, and salad greens are particularly good vegetables to grow in a container garden.

 For soil, you can choose a potting mix that already includes the perfect formulation of organic matter and comes with a good pH balance.